cmlanche/fxexperience-2/README.md

 **************************************************************

 This is an updated repo to the original fxexperience created by Jasper Potts.
-Originally meant to coincide with the fxexperience blog.
-It contains serveral tools which automate the arduous task of creating a coherient css theme for an application.
-As well as visualizing animations with included sample code and an interpolation calculator.
+Originally intended to coincide with the fxexperience blog.

+What's Included?
+	1. FXExperience-Tools
+		- Create JavaFX color-compatiable CSS themes quick-&-dirty.
+		- Derived color calculator.
+		- Interpolation animation effect graph calculator.
+	2. FXExperience-Controls
+		- Bunch of sample animation code.
+	3. FXExperiencce-CannedAnimations
+		- Demonstrates the sample code in FXExperience-controls.

 For more info about this app and other JavaFX features please
 visit: http://fxexperience.com/2012/03/announcing-fx-experience-tools/